mbhulin/OrientTutorial/schema_for_locations.md

 OrientEdgeType is_part_of = db.createEdgeType("IS_PART_OF");
 ```

-If you wanted to constrain the edge type *IS_A* to only connect a *location* vertex with a *location concept* vertex you could explicitly add the *in* and *out* links to the *IS_A* class.
+If you wanted to constrain the edge type IS_A to only connect a *location* vertex with a *location concept* vertex you could explicitly add the *in* and *out* links to the IS_A class.
 ```java
 is_a.createProperty("out", OType.LINK, location).setMandatory(true);
 is_a.createProperty("in", OType.LINK, locationConcept).setMandatory(true);

 ```
-However since we want to use the IS_A edge class also for object entities we omit these constraints.
+However since we want to use the IS_A edge class also for mobile object entities we omit these constraints.

 ## Create the Edge Class "IS_CONNECTED_TO"